 The true first cafe — owned by Rowling's brother-in-law, where she could linger over a single coffee for hours.
 Less famous than the Elephant House but arguably where the Philosopher's Stone was actually born.
 Now a Chinese restaurant.

-Tap "Start the Tour" and allow location access.
-The map shows all 18 narration points across Edinburgh's Old Town and beyond.
+Tap "Start Walking Tour" and allow location access.
+The map shows all 18 narration points.

 Follow the suggested route or explore freely.
-When you reach a site, the narration plays automatically.
+GPS tracks your position.
+Reach a site and the narration plays automatically.

 The real Edinburgh history, the Harry Potter connection, and Rowling's personal story — from single mother on benefits to the most successful author alive.
 What's confirmed, what's fan theory, and what's somewhere in between.